This January 23, 1946 Oregonian article features Howard giving a talk on radar organized by the IRE.

 These two documents are transcripts of Howard's speech for new employee orientation.
 The first is dated May 2, 1969 and the second is July 18, 1969.
 Click on the images to view the PDFs.

-This February 2, 1974 Oregonian article features Howard receiving the Portland First Citizen Award.
+These two February 4, 1974 Oregonian articles features Howard receiving the 1973 First Citizen of the Year award.

 This February 8, 1974 TekWeek article also features Howard receiving the Portland First Citizen Award.
 Click on the image to view the PDF.